B2BDA/RapidSegment/rapidsegment/README.md

 - **⚡ Hyper‑Efficient** – Leverages **DuckDB** for vectorised SQL aggregations and **NumPy** (or DuckDB’s native quantiles) for blazing‑fast scoring.
 - **☁️ BigQuery Ready** – Optional feature screening runs natively inside Google BigQuery, downloading only the most predictive columns.
 - **📦 Production‑Ready Outputs** – Exports pure ANSI SQL filters and a JSON scorecard with decile thresholds, ready for deployment.
-- **📊 Transparent Weighting** – Uses either the segment response rate or its log‑scaled variant to compute intuitive integer weights, while retaining lift, response rate, and capture rate for each segment.
+- **📊 Transparent Weighting** – Uses the segment response rate to compute intuitive integer weights, while retaining lift, response rate, and capture rate for each segment.
 - **🔬 Audit Trail** – Built‑in diagnostic (`explain_feature_journey`) to trace any feature’s lifecycle through the extraction process.

 ---